timfenney/funpass/README.md

 ## Usage

-`ruby funpass.rb init` will init your ~/.funpass/secret file.
-You may destroy it with `ruby funpass.rb scrunch`.
-After init'ing your secret key file, you may generate new (or regenerate old!) passwords with `ruby funpass.rb gen username@somedomain.com`.
+`funpass init` will init your ~/.funpass/secret file.
+You may destroy it with `funpass scrunch`.
+After init'ing your secret key file, you may generate new (or regenerate old!) passwords with `funpass gen username@somedomain.com`.
 (Really, any argument may be supplied to `gen`; but make sure you can supply the same argument next time!)